sdtaylor/pyPRISMClimate/README.md

                       return_path=False,
                       keep_zip=True)

     Download 30 year normals PRISM data.
-These are available at either an 4km or 800m spatial resolution.
+These are available at either a 4km or 800m spatial resolution.

     Parameters:
         variable : str